General Equine Sessions

 The veterans program at The Hope Center USA facilitates a relationship and bond between the veteran and his/her horse.
 Through our 7 week program, veterans are trained in horsemanship with the intent of better preparing their horse for its role in providing therapy to others in the community, while at the same time providing a very unique and rewarding experience for themselves.
 Horses are incredibly sensitive and perceptive beings, thus in learning how to approach and effectively guide and communicate with their horse, the veteran also learns how to better understand and guide one’s self.

-The Hope Center is a welcoming, family environment where veterans can get away, relax, and share time with fellow veterans, friendly staff members, and calming animals.
+The Hope Center is a welcoming, family environment where we can all get away, relax, and share time with fellow community members, friendly staff, and calming animals.
 This facilitates an environment of understanding and trust, which in turn significantly reduces stress and anxiety in our participants.

 As prey animals, horses possess many of the same needs and encounter many of the same psychological challenges as a veteran returning from war.
 Common needs between the horse and veteran, such as group hierarchy, routine, safety, and comfort help to facilitate a trusting bond between the horse and human.
 And unlike interaction with other humans, the communication that participants have with their horses is nonverbal and nonjudgmental, so through body language alone, participants begin fostering a common bond with their horses that is based upon mutual trust and respect.
 This bond in turn facilitates the beginning of emotional healing for the participant.

 In order to facilitate trust, respect, and bond with their horses, participants are challenged to execute many tasks that require the demonstration of initiative, confidence, commitment, honesty, and empathy.
 Through the experiences gained in applying these attributes, a participant develops:

 - Purpose – Committing as the horse’s advocate